 - If "The RCSD is not running" is displayed, there is a failure in the shutdown daemon or shutdown agent settings.
-Perform the procedure from step 1 to 4 again. - A user created in "3.1.1 Creating the User for the Forced Stop" needs a periodical change of the password (every 90 days).
-For the procedure on changing a password, refer to "6.1 Changing a Password Periodically." - If you changed the virtual server name created in "3.1.4 Creating the Virtual Server for the Cluster Node", perform the procedure from step 3 to 5 again.
+Perform the procedure from step 1 to 4 again.

+- The password for the user created in "3.1.1 Creating the User for the Forced Stop " expires in 90 days and must be changed periodically.
+For the procedure on changing a password, refer to "6.1 Changing a Password Periodically". - The client certificate for the user created in "3.1.1 Creating the User for the Forced Stop " expires in 3 years and must be changed periodically.
+For the procedure on updating the client certificate, see "6.2 Updating the Certificate File". - If you changed the virtual server name created in "3.1.4 Creating the Virtual Server for the Cluster Node ", perform the procedure "3.7.1.2.3 Setting up SA\vmk5r Shutdown Agent " and "3.7.1.2.4 Start the shutdown facility " again. - If you changed a user password created in "3.1.1 Creating the User for the Forced Stop ", perform the procedure "3.7.1.2.3 Setting up SA\vmk5r Shutdown Agent " and "3.7.1.2.4 Start the shutdown facility" again with a new password.